Test ID: AIAES Axonal Neuropathy, Autoimmune/Paraneoplastic Evaluation, Serum

 Directing a focused search for cancer

-Investigating neurological symptoms that appear in the course of, or after, cancer therapy, and are not explainable by metastasis
+Investigating neurological symptoms that appear during, or after, cancer therapy, and are not explainable by metastasis

 Differentiating autoimmune neuropathies from neurotoxic effects of chemotherapy